echopen/echOpen_starterkit/coding_&_documenting.md

 you'll find also in the kit-soft repos other folder taht will be deprecated and cleaned soon

-* [medicotechnical](https://github.com/echopen/medicotechnical) : is womewhat hard to dive in.
-It is the basis of our documentation format normalisation process

 * [echopen.github.io](https://github.com/echopen/echopen.github.io) : this is an example of static site that is automatically generated for our events.
 Other static sites are to come, they will automatically generate documentation from the repos.

 ## Hardware repos

+* [electronic](https://github.com/echopen/electronic) : is dedicated to echOpen's electronic (gerber files and such) and mecanics (3D plans & such) and its control

 ## Miscellaneous

 ### documentation

 * android-app-doc : is the GitHub repo synchronized with Android App GitBook documentation

-*
+* [starter-kit](https://github.com/echopen/starterkit) : is the GitHub repo synchronized with StarterKit GitBook.

 ### information

+* [medicotechnical](https://github.com/echopen/medicotechnical) : is womewhat hard to dive in.
+It is the basis of our documentation format normalisation process

 * [twitter](https://github.com/echopen/twitter) : is the twitter graph of echOpen's community (randomly maintained)